KarrLab/paper_cell_sys__guidelines_4_repro_models_2020/README.md

 1. Git
 1. Python 3
 1. An account to the Google Search API with provided by [SerpApi](https://serpapi.com/).
 As of April, 2020, [free developer trials](https://serpapi.com/#pricing) are available.
 The 5,000 searches allowed by a trial will be amply sufficient to run this software.
+1. Optionally, an [NCBI account](https://www.ncbi.nlm.nih.gov/account/), which will speed up the program.

 ## Instructions